boryspaulewicz/matematyka_dla_psychologow/README.md

 pojawiły się tu na głównej stronie.
 Mam lekką dysgrafię, ale w tym momencie to już nie ma większego znaczenia.)

-No i proszę, znalazłem tweeta, który idealnie oddaje moje obecne podejście do pisania:
+No i proszę, znalazłem tweeta, który idealnie oddaje moje obecne podejście do pisania ...

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">my father always told me: “if you want to
 go for a run, go for a run, don’t look for company. sooner or later, on your fifth run or your